amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Other Documentation Types/Readme-files-in-code-repositories.md

 How should an engineer who wishes to contribute to the repository do so?
 In most cases, a link out to the relevant branching strategy and detailing how to test the application will usually be sufficient.

-## Template
+## Microservice README Template

-If starting from a blank slate, you could use this template as a guide for a new `README.md` file.
+If creating a new microservice repository, you could use this template as a guide for a new `README.md` file.

 ```markdown
 # ACME project